 In the Main Menu select the report you want to run or export.
-With the report highlighted press the Run Report button .
-To change the output format, press the Export Type drop-down $\amalg{}$ and select from the available export formats (Excel, PDF, RTF, or CSV).
+With the report highlighted click the Run Report button .
+To change the output format, click the Export Type drop-down and select from the available export formats (Excel, PDF, RTF, or CSV).

+NOTE.
 Right-clicking on the Export Type button will export the report to a PDF.

-In the Design Tab, press the Run Report button \bigcirc .
-To change the output format, press the Export Type drop-down \Box and select from the available export formats (Excel, PDF, RTF, or CSV).
+In the Design Tab, click the Run Report button.
+To change the output format, click the drop-down and select from the available export formats (Excel, PDF, RTF, or CSV).
 See Report Options to change the default format for the report: